MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide-customizations.md

 This configuration uses a policy [advanced setting](#how-to-configure-advanced-settings-for-the-client-by-using-office-365-security--compliance-center-powershell) that you must configure by using Office 365 Security & Compliance Center PowerShell.

-When you use the label policy setting of **All documents and emails must have a label**, users are prompted to select a label when they first save an Office document and when they send an email.
+When you use the label policy setting of **All documents and emails must have a label**, users are prompted to select a label when they first save an Office document and when they send an email from Outlook.

 For documents, users can select **Not now** to temporarily dismiss the prompt to select a label and return to the document.
 However, they cannot close the saved document without labeling it.

-When you configure this setting, it removes the **Not now** option so that users must select a label when the document is first saved.
+When you configure the **PostponeMandatoryBeforeSave** setting, the **Not now** option is removed, so that users must select a label when the document is first saved.

+> [!TIP]
+> The **PostponeMandatoryBeforeSave** setting also ensures that shared documents are labeled before they're sent by email.
+>
+>By default, even if you have **All documents and emails must have a label** enabled in your policy, users are only promoted to label files attached to emails from within Outlook.
+>
 For the selected label policy, specify the following strings:

 - Key: **PostponeMandatoryBeforeSave**